Last updated on May 11th, 2021

 Giemsa stain is a type of Romanowsky stain, named after Gustav Giemsa, a German chemist who created a dye solution.
-It was primarily designed for the demonstration of malarial parasites in blood smears, but it is also employed in histology for routine examination of blood smear.
+It was primarily designed for the demonstration of malarial parasites in blood smears, but it is also employed in histology for routine examination of blood smears.

 Uses of Giemsa Stain

-Apart from staining malarial parasites, Giemsa stain has a variety of applications in Microbiology and Pathology:
+Apart from staining malarial parasites, Giemsa stain has a variety of applications in microbiology and pathology:

 - Giemsa stain is used to obtain differential white blood cell counts.